Hive-Academy/Anubis-MCP/src/domains/init-rules/templates/workflow-protocol-function-calls.md

 ✅ All MCP tool calls follow the proper `await tool_name({parameters})` syntax
 ✅ Maintain clear role boundaries at all times
 ✅ Report workflow violations immediately if they occur
 ✅ Resume properly after interruptions without losing workflow state
+✅ **Senior Developer completes ALL subtasks individually using mandatory loop protocol**
+✅ **Each subtask gets proper status updates: not-started → in-progress → completed**
+✅ **Each subtask implementation results in atomic commit with descriptive message**
+✅ **Subtask loop continues until get_next_subtask returns no results**
+✅ **All subtasks verified completed before proceeding to next workflow step**

 **Remember**: You are the EXECUTOR.
 MCP provides GUIDANCE.
-Execute locally using your tools, validate thoroughly against all requirements, report accurately with comprehensive evidence.
+Execute locally using your tools, validate thoroughly against all requirements, report accurately with comprehensive evidence. **Senior Developer must complete ALL subtasks individually - no shortcuts allowed.**

 ---